Drive donations with these fundraiser sharing tips:

 16. Step outside of your direct network

-Post your fundraiser link on your city’s Facebook page or your Nextdoor community.
-This is a great way to reach out to local folks you may not know, but who might be willing to help your cause by sharing your fundraiser link, donating, or supporting you in other ways.
+Post your fundraiser link on your area’s Facebook page or your Nextdoor community.
+This is a great way to reach people you may not know, but who might be willing to help your cause by sharing your fundraiser link, donating, or supporting you in other ways.

 This will do two big things—first, you’ll raise money for your cause.
 Next, you’ll spread awareness about your fundraiser to those in your community.
-You can serve cups of lemonade, and instead of charging a fee, ask if people would consider donating to your fundraiser.
-Bodhi’s lemonade stand fundraiser supporting San Diego’s homeless youth is a great example of how online and offline fundraising can work together to make a difference for a cause.
+Events are a great way to make online and offline fundraising work together to make a difference for a cause.
 Check out our other fundraising event ideas for more inspiration.

 18. Post creative shoutouts in your updates